rlawrenc/cosc_304/labs/lab7/java/assign/README.md

 3. Your output does not have to look exactly like the sample (feel free to make it look better!).

-4. A good way to get started with `listorder.jsp` is to copy some of the [sample JDBC code posted (JdbcQuery.jsp)](../code/JdbcQuery.jsp) and modify it for this particular query. **Note that the URL is now for Microsoft SQL Server not MySQL.**</li>
+4. A good way to get started with `listorder.jsp` is to copy some of the [sample SQL Server JDBC code](https://github.com/rlawrenc/cosc_304/blob/main/labs/lab6/code/TestJdbcSqlServer.java) and modify it for this particular query. **Note that the URL is for Microsoft SQL Server not MySQL.**</li>

 #### Marking Guide: